Skilled level

 Add to favourites

-The 'Skilled Level' describes the knowledge and skills required by ‘non-specialist’ front line staff working in health, social care, wider public and other services.
-These workers are likely to have direct and/or substantial contact with people who may be at risk of mental ill health, self-harm or suicide, meaning that they have an important contribution to make in mental health improvement and self-harm and suicide prevention.
+The skilled level refers to the knowledge and skills needed by front-line staff who are not mental health specialists but work in health, social care, public services, and other related areas.
+These staff members often have regular or significant contact with people who may be at risk of mental ill health, self-harm, or suicide.
+Because of this, they play a key role in promoting mental health and helping to prevent self-harm and suicide.

 Learning Byte 1: Promoting Mental Health and Tackling Inequalities